 I’m also a contributor to two anthologies: The ART of Grandparenting and Wondrous Child.
 The ART of Grandparenting is a funny, touching, informative collection of essays, stories, and tips by 20 grandparent authors.
 In my chapter, How to Become a Go-To Grandma, I’ve written seven strategies for developing lifelong meaningful relationships with our children and grandchildren.

-My two granddaughters, who are my favorite playmates, call me “Baba.”
+My three granddaughters, who are my favorite playmates, call me “Baba.”
 Their lively imaginations constantly reignite the child in me and allow me to share their sense of wonder.
 They have been my catalysts for many creative projects.

 When I can’t play with them, I enjoy yoga, Zumba, hiking, journal writing, meditating, singing, and gathering family and friends together for celebrations.

-So if you’re a grandma who’d like to connect with supportive and creative women, join our sisterhood of multi-faceted women who are crazy-enthusiastic for our grandchildren.
 You can contact me here to explore one-on-one coaching or book me to speak to your group.